-The lovely little Botanic Gardens, one of the first ever in Australia, were installed by Chinese Labourers under the tutelage of a an Englishman, he says they were the best workers he’d ever had.
+The lovely little Botanic Gardens, one of the first-ever in Australia, were installed by Chinese Labourers under the tutelage of an Englishman, he says they were the best workers he’d ever had.
 It’s a lovely place to have a picnic and a walk around.

 PORT FAIRY (17 min. drive)

-Port Fairy is an historic fishing port with over 50 classified 1840s historic buildings.
+Port Fairy is a historic fishing port with over 50 classified 1840s historic buildings.